Stephen Volz, Ph.D.

-Stephen Volz is now serving as the Acting Assistant Secretary for Environmental Observation and Prediction.
+Stephen Volz is performing the duties of Assistant Secretary of Commerce for Environmental Observation and Prediction.
 He is responsible for all NOAA observing systems, including in situ instruments and satellites, and the process of converting observations to predictions for environmental threats related to weather, climate, water, oceans, and space weather.

 Dr. Volz is a member of several professional societies, including the American Physical Society (M’82), the American Astronomical Society (M’87), the American Geophysical Union (M’02), and the American Meteorological Society (M’08).
 He is a senior member of the Institute of Electrical and Electronics Engineers (IEEE), an active member of and participant in the Geoscience and Remote Sensing Society (GRSS), and a member of the GRSS Administration Committee (AdCom) for the period of 2013–2015.